 Quito – Take the TelefériQo up the Eastern slope of the Pichincha volcano and look down on the vastness of Quito.
 If heights aren’t for you, firstly, why are you here?

 Secondly, head to the Middle of the World for some crazy science experiments and to stand on both sides of the equator at once.
-Take a break in Otavalo to buy some souvenirs but heading into Colombia.
-It’s fine to repeat yourself for safety, AVOID crossing the border at night in either direction.
+Don’t miss a day trip to Otavalo Market to buy some souvenirs before heading into Colombia.
+It’s fine to repeat yourself for safety so I’ll say it again, AVOID crossing the border at night in either direction.

 We’re back to Colombia!
 And what is it most famous for?
 No, not cocaine.
 The other c-word.
 That’s right, coffee!
 After arriving in Bogotá, go towards Medellín but take a few days trying your hand at coffee picking in the Zona Cafetera.